subsquid/docs/docs/archives/index.md

 ## Public Archives

 Subsquid maintains Archives for major parachains in the Polkadot ecosystem.
 Go to [Aquarium](https://app.subsquid.io/aquarium/archives) to browse the list of available archives.
 The list of public archives is also published as an npm package `@subsquid/archive-registry`.
 See [Archive Registry doc](/archives/archive-registry) for more details.
+If you are a network developer and would like to see your chain supported by Subsquid, please fill a [form](https://forms.gle/ioVNFiPjZgvUNunY9).

 ## Running a self-hosted archive